zhouzusheng/chromium.bb/README.md

 However, we realize that some of these changes are made in order to adjust the behavior of our own product, and may not be desirable/applicable to the general web.
-For example, the way the Delete/Backspace keys work inside table cells, the way indenting/outdenting of list items work etc.  Therefore, we will probably not be able to send *everything* upstream.
+For example, the way the `<delete>`/`<backspace>` keys work inside table cells, the way indenting/outdenting of list items work, etc.  Therefore, we will probably not be able to send *everything* upstream.

 ### bugfix/autoCorrectionRange (Edward Christie)